Does Le Mans owe a debt of gratitude to Jaguar?

 In the new millennium Le Mans changed the rules and they obstinately went their own way.
 This did not attract many new manufactures.

 So what was it about Jaguar?.......
 Bentley, McLaren and Aston Martin all raced at Le Mans but they have never achieved the same kind of draw!
 I wonder if Jaguar returned as a works team today, whether there would be the same kind of support.
 Lets face it the scenes were unbelievable the first time around.

 I kind of wonder whether the ACO should be chasing them to return, and not us just wishing!
 We can only hope.
 The way I see it; Jaguar created the British race in France, because with out them it would still be a few coach tours like in the 1970s and a much smaller party.

-The album below is a collection of mostly amateur pictures from all the great Jaguar years.
+The album below is a collection of mostly professional pictures and our man on the inside Ken Wells.
+It spans all the great Jaguar years. with still many more pictures to be added!
 Other high quality photographs of the Jaguars are in other albums across the site. use search above.